Loading... Please wait...

 Her Royal Encounter with Edward II

 Her journey begins as an orphan of the The Duke and Duchess of Richmond, when she was five.
 Lady Sarah went to stay with her grownup sister, Lady Caroline Fox, at Holland House in London.
 When playing one day in Kensington Gardens she broke away from her nurse, dashed up to the elderly George II, cried "How do you do, Mr. King?
 What a lovely, big house you have here, haven't you?"
 The King was delighted, and carried her off into Kensington Palace.
 One day he shut her into a great china jar to test her courage, and the only effect it had was to start her carolling the old French rhyme, "Malbrouck s'en va-t-en guerre!"
 When she was a little older, Lady Sarah went to Ireland to her grandmother, and did not come back to London till she was fourteen.
-Hearing of her return, George II sent for her to Court, in spite of her youth.
+Hearing of her return, George II sent for her to visit his Court, in spite of her youth.

 British Portraiture: Sir Joshua Reynolds

-By the time she was fifteen Lady Sarah was a radiant creature, of whom a delightful description has been left by her uncle.
-"Her beauty is not easily described, otherwise than by saying she had the finest complexion, most beautiful hair, and pret-tyest person that ever was seen, with a sprightly and fine air, a pretty mouth, and remarkably fine teeth, and excess of bloom in her cheeks, little eyes - but this is not describing her, for her great beauty was a peculiarity of countenance, that made her at the same time different from and prettyer than any other girl I ever saw."
-Thankfully we need not imagine her beauty: esteemed Portrait painter, Sir Joshua Reynolds, made her the subject of a portrait still hanging on the walls of Holland House.
+By the time she was fifteen Lady Sarah was a radiant creature, of whom a delightful description has been left by her uncle: "Her beauty is not easily described, otherwise than by saying she had the finest complexion, most beautiful hair, and prettyest (sic) person that ever was seen, with a sprightly and fine air, a pretty mouth, and remarkably fine teeth, and excess of bloom in her cheeks, little eyes - but this is not describing her, for her great beauty was a peculiarity of countenance, that made her at the same time different from and prettyer (sic) than any other girl I ever saw."
+Thankfully we need not imagine her beauty as esteemed Portrait painter, Sir Joshua Reynolds, made her the subject of a portrait still hanging on the walls of Holland House.
 Thackeray describes it as, ‘a magnificent masterpiece...canvas worthy of Titian.’
 She is depicted holding a fragile bird, looking up the window, next to the young black-eyed Charles James Fox her nephew, before whom there lay a parliamentary career of the highest distinction.

 A Besotted George III

 When George III became King, the question of his marriage very soon arose.
 It is written that he was besotted by Lady Sarah Lennox.
 A Princess of Brunswick was mentioned, but his heart was far nearer than that.
 He had become enchanted by Lady Sarah.To this friend, the influential Lady Susan, George III practically proposed to Lady Sarah.
 Lady Sarah’s family developed an ambition that she would be the next queen.
 Largely for this reason, the young king was discouraged from selecting her as a wife.
 The royal match was scotched by the King's advisors, particularly John Stuart, 3rd Earl of Bute, who feared losing his royal influence to Henry Fox,1st Baron Holland, Lady Sarah's brother-in-law.
 So it was the “pret-tyest person that was ever seen”, next meet with George III as one of 10 bridesmaids to his future Queen Charlotte.
 Lady Sarah confided in Lady Susan, "Luckily for me, I did not love him, and only liked him".
-Phew!

 Sir Charles Bunbury, 6th Baronet